verrazzano/docs/content/en/docs/setup/install/multicluster.md

   ....
   ....
   ```
-  In the output of this command, you can find the URL of the admin cluster API server from the `server` entry.
+  In the output of this command, you will find the URL of the admin cluster API server from the `server` field.
 Set the
   value of the `ADMIN_K8S_SERVER_ADDRESS` variable to this URL.
   ```
   $ export ADMIN_K8S_SERVER_ADDRESS=<the server address from the config output>
   ```

-  #### Kind Clusters
+  #### Kind clusters

   Kind clusters run within a Docker container.
-If your admin and managed clusters are Kind clusters, the API server
+If your admin and managed clusters are Kind clusters, then the API server
-  address of the admin cluster in its kubeconfig file is usually a local address on the host machine, which will not be
+  address of the admin cluster in its kubeconfig file is typically a local address on the host machine, which will not be
   accessible from the managed cluster.
 Use the `kind` command to obtain the "internal" kubeconfig of the admin
   cluster, which will contain a server address accessible from other Kind clusters on the same machine, and therefore in
   the same Docker network.